philios33/PHP-AES-File-Encryption/README.md

 This library writes version 2 of the aes file structure standard, and is also backwards compatible so it can read the older two versions.

 ##Download
-Obviously I haven't written it yet
+Obviously I haven't written it yet.
+Maybe it'll be ready after Christmas.